-On the base of the idea above, we distinguish two parts in our knowledge bases: the actual DL knowledge base, which represents the knowledge of interest and can contain defeasible axioms and information about features of individuals, and a separate set containing prototype definitions.
-In the following we sketch a proposal for a syntax and semantics of such enriched KBs.
+On the basis of the ideas outlined above, we distinguish two parts in our knowledge bases: the actual DL knowledge base, which represents the knowledge of interest and can contain defeasible axioms and information about features of individuals, and a separate set containing prototype definitions.

+In the following we outline the syntax and semantics of such enriched KBs.

 2.1.
-Syntax
+Syntax: Features, Prototype Definitions, Prototype Knowledge Bases